algolia/algoliasearch-wordpress/README.txt

 The plugin provides relevant search results in milliseconds, ensuring that your users can find your best posts at the speed of thought.
 It also comes with native typo-tolerance and is language-agnostic, so that every WordPress user, no matter where they are, can benefit from it.

+= Getting started guide =
+Once you have installed the plugin, you can follow the step by step guide provided here: https://community.algolia.com/wordpress/configuration.html

 = Relevance =
 Algolia enhances your search functionality with a completely customizable search experience which can be seamlessly integrated into your Wordpress theme.
 It lets you create a find-as-you-type experience or an auto-complete dropdown menu, which provides relevant results from the first keystroke.
 Our extension also automatically synchronizes data (posts, taxonomies etc.) in real-time, making sure that any updates to your site are available as soon as they are made.